troglobit/pacman/README.md

     sudo apt install build-essential libncurses5-dev

 Other Linux systems have similar packages.
-On FreeBSD you don't need anything in particular as long as you can fetch the tarabll.
+On FreeBSD you don't need anything in particular as long as you can fetch the tarball and have a working `cc` and `make`.

 [master]: https://github.com/troglobit/pacman/archive/master.tar.gz